CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/observability/_index.md

 ---
 title: "Observability"
 linkTitle: "Observability"
-description: "This section includes all reference documentation for the Observability platform for CORTEX Innovation."
+description: "This section includes all reference documentation for the Observability platform for {{% ctx %}} Innovation."
 weight: 10
 ---